entropicemergence/tiny_llm_server/README.md

 # TinyLLM Inference Server

 A high-performance, multi-process C++ inference server designed to serve the TinyLLM model.
 It's built from the ground up using low-level sockets and shared memory for efficient, low-latency request handling.
+The LLM inference is written from scratch in C++, trained in pytorch.

 ## Features